 Do you feel that you can’t stop thinking and that your mind is overstimulated?
-Do you ever feel like wanting to pause activities that seem unstoppable and sometimes you even feel that this doesn’t allow you to be at peace?
-Understanding how to calm the mind is important when it comes to the everyday well being of ourselves.
+Do you ever feel like wanting to pause activities that seem unstoppable, and sometimes you even believe that this doesn’t allow you to be at peace?
+Understanding how to calm the mind is essential when it comes to the everyday well being of ourselves.

 1. Write or talk it out

 Your mind has the function of processing and interpreting all the information being received inside and outside your body.
 You currently have many stimuli.
-You’re being overstimulated and your mind wants to do many things at once.
-It wants to interpret, think, draw conclusions, get answers and solve everything in there.
-In addition, you also come up with new ideas, projects, pending goals that you want to achieve and it’s very common for you to feel that you can’t calm your mind.
+You’re being overstimulated, and your mind wants to do many things at once.
+It wants to interpret, think, draw conclusions, get answers, and solve everything in there.
+Also, you come up with new ideas, projects, pending goals that you want to achieve, and it’s common for you to feel that you can’t calm your mind.

 My first favorite exercise is writing.
 By doing that, I tell my mind to empty.
 Empty of everything I have accumulated: pending stuff, worries, dreams, desires, frustrations, anger, courage, sadness.
 Everything I can bring inside me to the pencil and paper.

 I literally imagine as if I have all these things in my head and that I’m able to empty it through writing.
 If you’re not much of a writer, I recommend that you start giving it a try because it does have therapeutic effects.
-Otherwise you can also talk it out.
+You can even try a mindfulness journal.
+Otherwise, you can also talk it out.
 Talking and releasing all the mental content you bring helps a lot.

 Either way, give your mind an outlet.
 It doesn’t need to be perfect or well formulated.
 Just get it out there, you can edit and improve the thoughts later.
 When you get into the habit of doing it, it will feel like a weight has been lifted.
 You know longer need to carry those thoughts with you as you have left them on the pad of paper.

 2. Organize your thinking and draw conclusions